 You can either provide a JAR file name or a directory of JARs for deployment, but you cannot specify both at once.

-To undeploy all previously deployed JAR files throughout the cluster:
+To undeploy all previously deployed JAR files throughout the distributed system:

 To undeploy a specific JAR file:

 To target a specific member group when undeploying all JAR files:

 Only JAR files that have been previously deployed on members in the MemberGroup1 group will be undeployed.

 To see a list of all deployed JARs in your distributed system:

 gfsh> list deployed

 To see a list of all deployed JARs in a specific member group: